uweschmitt/emzed/website/getting_started.rst

 To change the working directory

-  1. Press the "choose folder button" of *eMZed* task bar (1.) and choose directory.
+  1. Press the "choose folder" button of *eMZed* task bar (1.) and choose directory.

-  2. Press "set button" (2.) to set the current working directory to the chosen one.
+  2. Press "set" button (2.) to set the current working directory to the chosen one.

 After pressing the "set button" the command to change to the new working directory is displayed in the IPython console.

+Please follow the instructions to change to the ``emzed_files/example_files`` directory, which is located inside your home directory.
+You see that the following statement is executed in your *IPython* shell:

 .. figure:: emzed_working_dir_cwd.png
    :scale: 75%

+This folder was created during the first startup of eMZed.

 You can verify the current working directory by typing ``pwd`` in the IPython console.
 Press ``Enter``, type ``pwd`` and press ``Enter`` again.